Malone-Disturbance-Ecology-Lab/ERA5Flux/README.md

 - `day_padding()`: pads 1 day for the beginning and ending days, adding 1 day to start and end dates for future time zone offset issues

-- `utc_offset()`: produces an hour offset number converting local to UTC, where offset is the difference between UTC and local time without considering Daylight Saving Time